Madison Consolidated High School

-Madison Consolidated High School is a school, in Madison, Indiana.
+Madison Consolidated High School is a school in Madison, Indiana, United States.
 It is a part of the Madison Consolidated Schools.
 The school was first constructed in 1960 with multiple expansions starting in 1969.
 Since the school's original construction, a library, gymnasium, cafeteria, and fine arts academy have been either added or renovated along with two entire school wings for extra capacity.
 MCHS is home to the Conner K. Salm Gymnasium, the Opal E. Sherman Auditorium, and a large athletic facility.

+The district includes Madison, Canaan, Deputy, and Dupont.

+The alternative school moved from the former E.O.
+Muncie Elementary School to the MCHS second floor in 2022.